sidewayss/html-elements/README.md

 #### Spreadsheet Emulation
 - It stores an underlying `Number` separate from the formatted display, which is a `String` that can contain non-numeric characters.
 Inputting via keyboard reveals the unformatted, underlying value.
 - By default, the user confirms keyboard input by blurring the element (pressing `Tab`, `Shift+Tab`, or clicking elsewhere on the page), or via the `Enter` key or `OK` button.
 They cancel input via the `Esc` key or `Cancel` button.
 Cancelling reverts to the previous value.
 Setting the `data-blur-cancel` attribute cancels instead of confirming when blurring the element via tabbing or clicking elsewhere.
+    NOTE: The inner `<input>` is `type="text"`, which has built-in undo functionality in the browsers via `Ctrl+Z` or whatever the appropriate keystokes are in the native OS.
+So you can undo an unwanted commit within the same session, though your mileage may vary by browser/OS.
 - By default, numbers are right-aligned, for keyboard input and formatted display.
 If you want to view a group of numbers in a vertical list, right-alignment is essential.
 Financials require it.
 The `data-no-align` attribute turns right-alignment off.
 - Spreadsheets have their own number formatting lingo. `<input-num>` uses [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), which is wrapped up in [locales](https://en.wikipedia.org/wiki/Locale_(computer_software)). `data-digits`,  `data-units`, `data-locale`, `data-currency`, `data-accounting`, and `data-notation` are the formatting attributes.
 I have not implemented any of the `Intl.NumberFormat` rounding options [yet](https://github.com/sidewayss/html-elements/issues/6).